William Martindale

 @wijama.bsky.social

 Taiwanese-American MCEPA student at UC San Diego.
 Known as 馬凱威 to the other half of my family.
-I research conspiracy theories in the Chinese-speaking world.
+I research conspiracy theories and politics in the Chinese-speaking world.
 Follow me for bad jokes, stats nerd stuff, and updates on whatever I'm reading.

 Pinned